Learn How Sound Masking Technology Helps Create Better Workspaces

 Licensed architects must earn continuing education credits each year to fulfill AIA membership requirements.
 AIA measures continuing education in Learning Units (LUs).
 One hour of continuing education equals one LU.
 AIA Architect members must complete 18 LUs each year.
 Of the 18 LUs, 12 must be in the topic areas of health, safety and welfare (HSW).
 This course will give you 1 LU (1.0 hour) in the area of health, safety and welfare (HSW).

-Both the American Society of Interior Designers (ASID) and International Interior Designers Association (IIDA) require professional and associate members to complete at least 10 hours of continuing education every 2 years to retain membership.
-This course will count for 1 CEU (1 hour) valid toward your ASID or IIDA education membership requirement.
+The American Society of Interior Designers (ASID) and International Interior Designers Association (IIDA) require professional and associate members to complete at least 10 hours of continuing education every 2 years.
+This course will count for 1 CEU (1 hour) toward your ASID, IIDA, and IDC education membership requirement.
 Credit management is facilitated through the Interior Design Continuing Education Council (IDCEC).

-Future Workplace and View recently surveyed 1601 workers to understand which wellness perks matter to them most and how these perks impact their productivity.
-What do you think they want more than anything?
-They want the basics first: better air quality, natural light, and distraction-free rooms where they can comfortably focus on their work…
+In late 2019, Future Workplace and View surveyed 1601 workers to understand which wellness perks mattered to them most and how these perks impacted their productivity.
+What do you think office workers want more than anything?
+They want the basics first: better air quality, natural light, and distraction-free rooms where they can comfortably focus on their work.

 In fact, noise distractions bothered more than a third of office workers surveyed, negatively impacting their ability to focus on their everyday tasks.
 Disruptive sounds like phones ringing, typing on keyboards, and conversations among coworkers all significantly impaired their concentration.
 Sound masking technology is all about helping these office workers.
 In particular, it’s about the following, all too often overlooked, well-being contributing factors:

-- Being able to concentrate on cognitively demanding tasks, distraction-free.
+- Being able to concentrate on cognitively demanding tasks and get into flow, distraction-free.

 - Feeling comfortable discussing private, sensitive information with managers and select teammates without being overheard across the entire office space.

-Sound masking can help you achieve more with less.
-More privacy and confidentiality with less need for plenum barriers, soundproof doors and extra drywall layers (on average, construction costs can be reduced by $3 per square foot).
-Better room acoustics without the need to rethink what’s already working great in your design, whether in terms of sustainability, flexibility or pure aesthetics.
+Sound masking also helps you achieve better room acoustics without the need to rethink what’s already working great in your design, whether in terms of sustainability, flexibility or pure aesthetics.
 It makes it easier for office workers to concentrate and be more productive without requestioning the open concept workspace, which is here to stay and grow whether we love or hate it.

 Both LEED and WELL building standards reward design decisions made about thermal, visual, and acoustic comfort.
-Under LEED v4, projects aiming for certification can earn 2 points toward the Acoustic Performance credit in the EQ section of the Interior Design and Construction rating system, and earn 1 point in the new Building Design and Construction system.
+Under LEED v4.1, projects can earn 2 points toward the Acoustic Performance credit in the EQ section of the Interior Design and Construction rating system (ID+C), and 1 point in the new Building Design and Construction system (BD+C).

-Feel free to learn about sound masking on your own terms, no registration and personal information needed, by watching the video down below.
+Learn about sound masking on your own terms, no registration and personal information needed, by watching the complete video course right here.
 You will not earn the course’s CEU credit, but you’ll definitely learn something of value for you as a professional and your clients.
 Is sound masking the right solution for achieving better acoustical privacy and comfort in your facilities?
 Let’s find out today!

-Want to Integrate Sound Masking in Your Next Office Project?
+Need Help to Successfully Integrate Sound Masking Technology in Your Future Space Projects?